In "Ella era modelo," why is this not ""Ella era modela"? Is model a masculine word regardless of who is the model?

 The word "modelo" as model is invariable, as you guessed, so it will be modelo for a man and a woman, however we do need to use the appropriate article when it is needed:

-"La modelo llevaba un vestido azul largo" (it refers to a girl/woman)
+"La modelo llevaba un vestido azul largo" (refers to a female model)

-"El modelo llevaba una chaqueta vaquera" (it refers to a guy/man)
+"El modelo llevaba una chaqueta vaquera" (refers to a male model)

 Don't have an account yet?
 Join today